usnistgov/elft/elft_1_x/validation/README.md

         databases (for any reason).
  4. Execute [validate] (`./validate`).
- 5. **If successful**, sign *and* encrypt the resulting output archive in a single step, and e-mail it, along with the encrypting identity's public key, to elft@nist.gov.
+ 5. **If successful**, sign *and* encrypt the resulting output archive in a single step, and upload it, along with the encrypting identity's public key, and your original signed evaluation agreement via [the ELFT upload form].
     For an example of how to use GnuPG to encrypt, run `validate encrypt`.
 If unsuccessful, correct any errors described and try again.

 <details>
   <summary><em>Expand to view an example run.</em></summary>